Europe / Editorial

 Nadia Hassan advises hotels on smart rooms, connected operations, energy systems, property technology selection, and guest-facing automation.

-Explore hotel operations insights for hospitality leaders, with practical ideas for hotel operations, guest experience, revenue growth, and market strategy.
+hotel operations insight for USA hotel leaders, with practical ideas for operations, guest experience, revenue, and technology decisions.